I have had a 30-year love/hate relationship with my snowblower.

 “Serenity now,” I calmly tell myself.

 So why do I keep it?
 This “snow blower” does not really even “blow” snow anymore.
-It just sort of lobs it off to the side.
-30 years on gravel driveways has an eroding effect on these machines.
+It just sort of lobs it off to the side a few feet.
+30-years on gravel driveways has an eroding effect on these machines.
 What once launched a rock over 100 feet, clear through a bedroom window, now strains to get the snow out of its own shoot.
 It is pathetic really.
-And if the snow is wet and heavy … well, as they say in Jersey, “fuhgeddaboudit!”
+And if the snow is wet and heavy… well, as they say in Jersey, “fuhgeddaboudit!”

-When its drive belt jumps off its drive pulley—which is not uncommon—it invariably jams down into the lowest, most inaccessible depths of the machine.
-Of course, Murphy’s Law dictates that this occurs at the furthest point away from my garage.
+When its drive belt jumps off its drive pulley—which is not uncommon—it invariably jams into the lowest, most inaccessible depths of the machine.
+Of course, Murphy’s Law dictates that this occurs at the furthest point away from my garage, at the bottom of a long hill.
 So, I must always carry an assortment of tools with me—you know, lightweight tools like pipe wrenches and pry bars (sigh).

 So why do I keep it?